farkinga/copypasta/ontario-thermostat.md

 At 7am, Ontario switches to mid-peak rates, which are more expensive than overnight off-peak rates.
 At this point, we set the temperature to a value that will be higher than the outdoors temperature for most of the day.
-Because the house was cooled overnight to 73F/23C, and because the outdoor temperature is also cool at the start of the day, it takes many hours before the indoor temperature starts to rise.
+Because the house was cooled overnight to 73F/23C, and because the outdoor temperature is also cool at the start of the day, it takes several hours before the indoor temperature starts to rise.
 This means the home remains a comfortable temperature for many mid-peak/on-peak hours without the AC running at all.

 It might not be until the late afternoon for the thermostat to reach the set temperature, at which point the AC turns on.